 It also works well as a guide for municipal and local associations, boards, committees and even staff.

-2013 is the 500th anniversary since the writing of The Prince (although it wasn’t published until 1532, after Machiavelli’s death).
+2013 was the 500th anniversary since the writing of The Prince (although it wasn’t published until 1532, after Machiavelli’s death).
 I felt it only fitting to update Machiavelli and bring back the audience he first wrote for.
 I hope I can in some small way contribute to restoring him to his original audience.
 I continue to research and update the site with new insights and information gained from my reading.
 Some of this will appear as new posts on the site.
 Other content will appear as new pages in the main text.

 Your comments and suggestions on my latest work are welcome.
 And yes, it is (somewhat) satirical.